On the Impossible Safety of Large AI Models: Four features of LAIM training

-To understand, consider the following intuitive consideration.
-In the case of linear or logistic regression, each data acts on the model parameters on a single dimension.
-Thus, if the model has more dimensions than there are data points, then many dimensions will be under the influence of no data.
-This makes such dimensions extremely vulnerable to a data poisoning attack.
-Moreover, more generally, the more we are in a regime $\dimension \gg \card{\dataset{}}$, the more it may hold that most dimensions can be arbitrarily hacked in this manner.

-Now of course, the dimension $\dimension$ could be reduced to increase security.
+Unfortunately, this exposes LAIMs to the infamous \emph{curse of dimensionality}~\cite{Bellman57}, which has been connected to increased security risks~\cite{bulyan, GilmerMFSRWG18}.
+Now of course, the model size $\dimension$ could be reduced to increase security.
 However, today's empirical observations strongly suggest that doing so incurs a significant accuracy loss.
 In fact, this is the main claim of our paper.
 Namely, security demands a large accuracy drop.
-In particular, as long as accuracy is highly valued and massively funded, then security and privacy are arguably in great danger.
+In particular, as long as accuracy is highly valued and massively funded, then security will fail.